-The pathic lived experiences of a pedagogically neglected child especially include feelings of insecurity, uncertainty, helplessness, and anxiety.
-With regard to the pathic, gnostic, and normative, he/she then shows a narrow experiential world (an attenuated dialogue with the world), infantile, confusing, and confused lived experiences; then he/she usually has learning and/or behavioral problems.
+The pathic/affective lived experiences of a pedagogically neglected child especially include feelings of insecurity, uncertainty, helplessness, and anxiety.
+Regarding the pathic/affective, gnostic/cognitive, and normative, he/she then shows a narrow experiential world (an attenuated dialogue with the world), infantile, confusing, and confused lived experiences; then he/she usually has learning and/or behavioral problems.
 Additional essentials of the experiential world of such a child are his/her unassimilated and unassimilable lived experiences, his/her deficient becoming a person, and his/her pathic disposition.

-Heading the results of the present investigation is the non-actualization of these children's pathic, gnostic, and normative potentialities, and the fact that unfavorable and deficient lived experiences hinder their becoming.
+Heading the results of the present investigation is the non-actualization of these children's pathic/affective, gnostic/cognitive, and normative potentialities, and the fact that unfavorable and deficient lived experiences hinder their becoming.
 Such children are conspicuous to a psychologist-pedagogue, and their own, unique experiential worlds indicate a problem in their lived experiencing.